 The grain’ s cleanness level is determined by a series of factors that are the clearance distance, the speed of the rotor, the bar and wire patterns of the concave, and the crop types.

-Concaves’ Working in Tangential Threshing Units
+Concaves’ Working In Tangential Threshing Units

 The ratio between the values of the clearance at the entrance and the exit of the threshing space is 3-5.5 in cereals and beans and 1.8-2.5 in corn.

 The threshing and separating zone of a concave largely comprises lateral supports, intermediate curved bars, and reinforcing rods that are oriented toward the movement direction of the material.

-Concaves’ Working in Axial Threshing Units
+Concaves’ Working In Axial Threshing Units

 Different from the concaves in tangential threshing units, concaves in axial threshing have other particular features.